 No-Churn Instructions

-Another option is to pour the mixture into ice cube trays and freeze.
-Then pop the cubes into a food processor and blend until creamy.
+Pour the mixture into ice cube trays and freeze completely.
+Then blend the frozen cubes in a food processor until smooth and creamy.

 FAQs

-This recipe is vegan, but some recipes call for eggs, which means they are not vegan-friendly.
-Several brands of vegan oat milk ice cream are available in stores, such as Oatly, So Delicious, and Planet Oat.
+This recipe is vegan, though some call for eggs, which means they are not vegan-friendly.
+Several brands of commercial vegan oat milk ice creams are available, such as ones by Oatly, So Delicious, and Planet Oat.

 Absolutely.
 From granulated sugar to agave nectar, this is a versatile vegan ice cream recipe that allows for plenty of experimentation.
-Keep in mind, though, sugar content is important to the overall consistency of ice cream, so I can't recommend significantly reducing the amount of sugar.
+Keep in mind, though, sugar content is important to the overall consistency of ice cream.
+So I don't recommend reducing it by a significant amount .

-If you’re on instagram, tag a photo of your vegan ice cream with @myquietkitchen.
+If you’re on instagram, tag me in a photo of your vegan ice cream with @myquietkitchen.
 I always love to see what you’re making!

 Recipe Video